A time for celebration and global unity, but also record-breaking levels of gaming fraud.

 Betting fraud should still be a concern.

 It is worth noting that today’s fraudsters have evolved into multinational business organizations.
 Falling victim to them does not just mean financial losses and operational disruptions for betting platforms.
 Fraudulent activity can contribute to funding larger, more heinous operations, e.g., human trafficking, money laundering, and funding terrorist operations, among others.
-(Read our interview with Jinisha Bhatt, financial crime investigator to discover the hidden Hume cost of financial crime).
+(Read our interview with Jinisha Bhatt, financial crime investigator to discover the hidden human cost of financial crime).
 More is at stake than just money, and fraud cannot be considered a mere “cost of conducting business.”

 How to prepare for World Cup 2026 as a gaming operator.